-Due to our executive compensation programs emphasis on pay for performance and pay at risk, compensation awarded to the NEOs for fiscal 2022 reflected Zumiez' results.
-As shown below, for the named executive officers as a group, excluding the Chairman and the CEO, pay at risk and performance-based pay for fiscal 2022 comprised an average of approximately 46% and 23%, respectively, of the total compensation as shown in the Summary Compensation Table.
-We have excluded our Chairman and CEO due to the difference in the compensation structure for the Chairman and CEO, who beneficially own 5.1% and 13.0% of the Company as of March 22, 2023, respectively, and have not received equity awards since before our initial public offering as discussed further under the section heading, "The Compensation Decision-making Process."
+Due to our executive compensation programs emphasis on pay for performance and pay at risk, compensation awarded to the NEOs for fiscal 2023 reflected Zumiez' results.
+As shown below, for the named executive officers as a group, excluding the Chairman and the CEO, pay at risk and performance-based pay for fiscal 2023 comprised an average of approximately 44% and 22%, respectively, of the total compensation as shown in the Summary Compensation Table.
+We have excluded our Chairman and CEO due to the difference in the compensation structure for the Chairman and CEO, who beneficially own 5.1% and 13.4% of the Company as of March 22, 2024, respectively, and have not received equity awards since before our initial public offering as discussed further under the section heading, "The Compensation Decision-making Process."

-Fiscal 2023 - A Look at the Upcoming Year
+Fiscal 2024 - A Look at the Upcoming Year

-In fiscal 2023, our focus remains on serving the customer with strategic investments largely tied to enhancing the customer experience while increasing market share and creating operational efficiencies to drive long-term operating margin back to historical levels.
-Though 2022 was a highly challenging year, the balance sheet remains strong with \$173.5 million in cash and marketable securities at the end of fiscal 2022 and a current asset level that is much larger than current liabilities.
-This gives us the security to manage through potential difficulties while also investing in important strategic initiatives to drive shareholder value over the long-term.
+In fiscal 2024, our focus will continue to be serving the customer with strategic investments focused on enhancing the customer experience while growing sales and market share to create operational efficiencies to drive long-term operating margin expansion.
+Though the last two years have been challenging, the balance sheet remains strong with \$171.6 million in current cash and marketable securities at the end of fiscal 2023.
+We were able to minimize the decrease in current cash and marketable securities through this difficult sales cycle with diligent expense management and a reduction in inventory of 4.4% from fiscal 2022.
+We believe we have the balance sheet to manage through potential difficulties, while also investing strategically in important long-term initiatives and returning value to our shareholders.